enkodellc/blazorboilerplate/README.md

 - *Note that Azure isn't as up to date with their SDK as Blazor Boilerplate so you might have to use an older version

 ## News
+### 7.0.17 Net Core 7
+-  Moved the version to coincide with .Net.
+-  Removed IS4 since Duende took control and their license was not inline with our production uses and we really didn't need it.

 ### 4.0.0 Net Core 6
 - MudBlazor 6